wolfgangasdf/iqp-book/ad-quantum-dynamics.md

 `[slide]`

-Rabi noticed that if you make the rotating wave approximation at the beginning of the calculation, Eq. {eq}`pt-1st` can be solved exactly, and we obtain
+Rabi noticed that if you make the rotating wave approximation at the beginning of the calculation, Eq. {eq}`pt-1st` can be solved exactly and we don't need to restrict ourselves to perturbative solutions, and we obtain

 $$c_b(t)=-\frac{i}{2 \hbar \omega_r} V_{b a} e^{i\left(\omega_0-\omega\right) t / 2} \sin \left(\omega_r t\right)$$(ad-qd-13)

-and a similar expresswion for $c_a$, and with the Rabi frequency
+We obtain a similar expresswion for $c_a$.
+Here we have used the Rabi frequency

 $$\omega_r \equiv \frac{1}{2} \sqrt{\left(\omega-\omega_0\right)^2+\left(\left|V_{a b}\right| / \hbar\right)^2}$$(ad-qd-14)

-This result is properly normalized, the transition probability doesn't exceed one and is also suited for strong drive.
-This effect is the work horse for qubit manipulation, but up to now we haven't clearly defined *how* we make the perturbation, which we will do now.
+This result is properly normalized, the transition probability does not exceed one and the solutions also describe a strong drive.
+This effect, the so-called Rabi oscillations, is the work horse for qubit manipulation.

+However, up to now we haven't clearly defined *how* we realize the time-dependent perturbation, which we will do now.